systek/systek-reveal-md-template/presentasjon.md

 > Flow employs the kind of data-flow and control-flow analysis that compilers
 > typically perform to extract semantic information from code.
-> It then uses this information for type inference
+> It then uses this information for type utledning
 > building on advanced techniques in type theory.
 > <span class="smaller right">[F Code](https://code.facebook.com/posts/1505962329687926/flow-a-new-static-type-checker-for-javascript/)</smaller>